Facebook iconOCR vs VLM: Accuracy, Performance & Real-World Use

 Written by Kiruthika

-In this guide, we’ll break down how OCR and VLMs work, where each one shines, and how to choose the right approach for your project.
-Let’s move to the next section and explore what OCR really does.
+In this guide, I’ll break down how OCR and VLMs work, where each one genuinely performs well, and how I think about choosing the right approach for a production pipeline.
+Let’s start by grounding what OCR actually does.

 What is OCR?

-Optical Character Recognition (OCR) is a system that converts printed or handwritten text in images into digital, editable text.
-To do this, modern OCR tools clean the image, locate text regions, recognize characters, and fix common errors using language rules or dictionaries.
+Optical Character Recognition (OCR) converts printed or handwritten text in images into digital, editable text.
+In most OCR systems I’ve used, the workflow is consistent: clean the image, locate text regions, recognize characters, then apply post-processing rules to correct common errors.

-OCR performs extremely well on clean, structured documents, such as invoices, forms, or scanned letters, but begins to fail when the text is blurred, handwritten, or placed in unusual layouts.
-This is because OCR reads characters, not context.
+OCR performs extremely well on clean, structured documents, but its limits become obvious on scanned documents when text is blurred, handwritten, or placed in irregular layouts — because OCR reads characters, not meaning.
+When context matters, OCR can extract text that looks “complete,” but still ends up unusable downstream.

 OCR confidence scores